By Frank Schneegas

 Special to the Express

-For more information about library programs and resources, visit any of the Yolo County Library branches or the library webpage at www.yolocountylibrary.org.
-Individuals can also connect with Yolo County Library on Facebook at www.facebook.com/yolocountylibrary.org.
+Since 1987, Library Card Sign-up Month has been on each September to mark the beginning of the school year.
+For information about how to sign up for a library card and library programs, visit any of the Yolo County Library branches or the library webpage at www.yolocountylibrary.org, or connect with the Yolo County Library on Facebook at www.facebook.com/yolocountylibrary.org.